 - forest is used by Language Science Press, among others.
 A quick start guide is here.
 The LGCS template uses forest, I recommend that LGCS students to use this if they are writing their papers in LaTeX.

 - The package qtree is great for drawing syntax trees , and tree-dvips allows you to draw arrows in those trees.
 If you are just using the LaTeX previewer to draw trees, qtree is probably the way to go.
-Unfortunately the requirements of qtree and the arrow-drawing package don’t always play nice with the other packages we use in our LGCS template.
-You can use qtree if you want, but drawing arrows will be tough. (which is fine, you can use traces or strikeout). qtree also struggles with keeping big big trees on a single page, fwiw.
+Unfortunately the requirements of qtree and the arrow-drawing package don’t always play nice with other components of our LGCS template.
+You can use qtree if you want, but drawing arrows will be tough. (which is fine, you can use traces or strikeout).

 - tikz-qtree is a slightly advanced version of qtree that has some additional functionality.